 Best flea markets Georgia: #5 Cobb Antique Mall

 We suggest that you set aside at least a few hours to turn this well-loved antique and vintage market inside out.
 Cobb Antique Mall has been in existence for over a decade and takes place in a 37,000 square foot facility.

 Dig out intricate jewelry, second-hand clothes, retro typewriters, classic toys, collectibles, one-of-a-kind kitsch souvenirs and stylish mid-century furnishings at Cobb Antique Mall.
 Clients adore the layout of the mall; it’s one large room with adjoining sections and small connecting rooms, and extremely easy to navigate.

 Some of the rooms are even set up to look like living rooms from the mid 20th century!
 Imagine yourself in a vintage (and much more fashionable) IKEA showroom.
 The booths are tidy and well organized, also the stock is replenished with new items every single day!

 When: Monday – Saturday: 10:00 – 19:00, Sunday: 12:00 – 18:00

 More information: Read here our full review of Cobb Antique Mall

-#6 Flea markets in Georgia: High Cotton Antiques & Uniques
+Best flea markets Georgia: #6 High Cotton Antiques & Uniques